faktorvier/f4-total-stock-value-for-woocommerce/readme.txt

 == Screenshots ==

-1. Total stock value infos in WooCommerce reports
+1. Total stock value infos in WooCommerce Analytics

 == Changelog ==

+= 2.0.0 =
+* Update performance for shops with a lot of products
+* Move statistics from reports to the new analytics menu
+* Update styles to match the new analytics elements
+* Refactoring and update most of the plugin code
+* Support WooCommerce 6.3

 = 1.1.6 =
 * Support WordPress 5.9